imphys/smlm_classification2d/README.md

 The main code is written in Matlab and the compute-intensive kernels have been written in CUDA and C++.
 The software in this directory is dependent on the submodule:  smlm_datafusion2d.
 For correct installation, please follow the instructions: https://github.com/imphys/smlm_datafusion2d

-Please follow the instructions in the demo file (**demo_classification.m**) using the respective data in the data-folder.
+Please follow the instructions in the demo file (**demo_classification.m** for classification including the all2all registration, and **demo_classification_withoutAll2all.m** for only classification) using the respective data in the data-folder.

 # Installation: